Julis, Gaza: British Mandate

+In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
+In 1943, they owned 278 heads of cattle, 346 sheep over a year old, 138 goats over a year old, 35 camels, 5 horses, 14 mules, 114 donkeys, 1010 fowls, and 776 pigeons.

 State of Israel

 On May 27–28, 1948, the Givati Brigade's First Battalion captured a military barracks in Julis during Operation Barak, but failed to gain control of the village itself.
 Egyptian forces attempted to recapture it almost immediately.
 According to the History of the Haganah, "The defenders of the place [Givati forces] blocked enemy units which tried... to infiltrate the barracks from the direction of the village of Julis."
 The Haganah account says that Julis was captured on June 11, as the Givati's Third Battalion mounted a number of operations to occupy a number of villages before the first truce of the war took place.
 However, in Gamal Abdel Nasser's memoirs, he recalled the maneuvers having taken place soon after the truce came into effect.

 At the end of the truce, Julis became one of the many main positions the Egyptians failed to recapture.
 The Egyptian Army's Sixth Battalion which Nasser was chief of staff of, was ordered to take back the position.
 In later years, Nasser was very critical of the operation's planning, writing "Once again we were a facing a battle for which we had no preparation.
 We had no information about the enemy at Julis."
 In the few hours before his unit was to move towards Julis, Nasser organized a quick reconnaissance of the position.
 During the course of the battle, his commanding officer ordered him to participate in the actual fighting, leaving his unit without direction or coordination.
 After getting hold of a few aerial photographs of the village, Nasser convinced his commander that "even if we had succeeded in entering Julis... it would have turned into a cemetery for our forces."
 He argued that Julis was indefensible without the barracks which overlooked it.
 On July 10, after many Egyptian casualties, the battle was called off.
 According to the Haganah, the Givati units repulsed an Egyptian attack in which no Israeli soldier was injured.
 A close colleague of Nasser, Isma'il Mohieddin was killed during the battle.